 Dai named Leon C. Welch Professor in Engineering

-The Cornell Board of Trustees has elected ORIE Professor J.G.
-“Jim” Dai as the Leon C. Welch Professor in Engineering.
+The Cornell Board of Trustees has elected Jim Dai as the Leon C. Welch Professor in Engineering.
 Read more about Dai named Leon C. Welch Professor in Engineering

-Dai is an elected Fellow of both the Institute of Mathematical Statistics and the Institute for Operations Research and the Management Sciences.
-His work ranges across a variety of applications that entail randomness experienced over time.
+Dai is an elected fellow of Institute of Mathematical Statistics and an elected fellow of Institute for Operations Research and the Management Sciences (INFORMS).